openstates/documentation/contributing/communication.rst

 Recommendations
 -----------------

+.. _getting-help:

-**Want to ask a general question, have a conversation, or listen in to the community?**
+**Want to ask a general question, have a conversation, or keep up with the community?**

     The best place is our `Discourse Forum <https://discourse.openstates.org/>`_.
 This is the main place for Open States discussion.
 The core team and many other contributors are present there, and we're usually able to answer questions in a timely fashion.

 **Have a private or financial question, or a security concern?**

     Email `contact@openstates.org <mailto:contact@openstates.org>`_; only the administrative team can see these.

-**Want to contribute to the project?**

-    We have a private Slack that we can invite you to.
-If you're interested in an invite, introduce yourself in an email to `contact@openstates.org <mailto:contact@openstates.org>`_.

 **Have you found an error or issue in the Open States data?**